LeoDoak/Modeling-DDR/README.md

 The original prompt for the project can be seen in the repository in the file called “CSC-340-DDR-Project-Prompt”.
 From this original first prompt, we were then assigned to implement controllers such as PID and MPC.

+The markdown cells did not display the markdown correctly.
+So a pdf was created that kept the markdown in the correct formating.
+I used https://www.convert.ploomber.io/ to convert my .ipynb to a pdf.

 ---

 **Requirements:**